What is the CUMPRINC Function?

 To understand the uses of the CUMPRINC function, let us consider a few examples:

-Let’s assume we took a $50,000 loan that needs to be paid over 5 years.
-Interest charged by the bank is the 5% and we are required to make monthly payments.
+Let’s assume we took out a $50,000 loan that needs to be paid back in full over 5 years.
+Interest charged by the bank is 5% and we are required to make monthly payments.
 First, we need to arrange the data in such a manner that it becomes easier to apply the formula and avoid errors.

-We will do the same for all years.
+We will do the same for each year of the loan.
 As seen in the screenshot above, the start and end periods change for each year.
 To avoid errors, we can use a formula.
-I used the following formula for the start_period:
+I used the following formula here for the start_period:

 For the end_period, I used the following formula: